ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

    Again practice testing on pure Python first before jumping straight into the complexity ocean.
    Similarly, practice on things with smaller scope at first.

-1. Be wary of the scope.
-   With too many steps and too much logic, you might have to make your tests extremely permissive.
+1. Be wary of the scope: with too many steps and too much logic, you might have to make your tests extremely permissive.
    For example, just checking that you have more rows in your dataframe after 30 transformations is unlikely to be highly informative...

-Again, combining those ideas requires a fairly decent bit of expertise to determine the seams / separations in your coding where to make testing easier.
+Again, combining those ideas requires a fairly decent bit of expertise to determine the seams / separations in your code to make testing easier.

 ## Testing At Larger Scale

 There is a sort of opposition between scale and ease of applying TDD principles.
 Indeed the cornerstone of a good testing strategy is **to obtain a fast, reliable and deterministic feedback** that allows the developer to have confidence that the proposed changes are safe to release.
-Accounting for all use-cases in the integration and acceptance steps would make the testing unnecessarily slow, bulky and probably as useful as a statement from Sam Altman.
+Accounting for all use-cases in the integration and acceptance steps would make the testing unnecessarily slow, bulky and probably as useful as a statement from Sam Altman on AGI.

 ### What About Integration Testing?